adh-history-joint-with-languages-ba-hero-01

 • Block 1: Global Cold War

-• Block 3: Mandarin Post-Beginner or Mandarin Intermediate
+• Block 3: Mandarin Post-Beginner OR Mandarin Intermediate

-• Block 4: Investigating the Past
+• Block 4: Investigating the Past: Theory and Method

 Third year

-• Block 1: Culture, Society and Conflict
+• Block 1: Special subject

-• Block 2: Independence Movements
+• Block 2: Empire and its Aftermath

-• Block 3: Mandarin Intermediate or Mandarin Advanced
+• Block 3: Mandarin Intermediate OR Mandarin Advanced

-• Year long: Dissertation
+• Block 4: Dissertation

 Overview